-Although Shun appears not as a charismatic persona but as a personified governmental function, in his imperial role he is nevertheless far more activist than his predecessor.
+Although Shun may appear not as a charismatic and emotional persona but as a personified governmental function, in his imperial role he is nevertheless far more activist than his predecessor.
 More specifically, while Yao's officers of the Xi and He clans are concerned with the primordial order (in the end including the threat of the all-consuming flood) at the very beginning of history, it is with Shun that cosmic sovereignty is defined in much more specific social and political terms-and in terms that are fully congruent with the early empire.
 What is more, in his initial quest for cosmic order and his sovereignty over it, Shun does not delegate; he acts.
-Having received his imperial mandate on "the first day of the first month" (zhengyue shangri正月上日) in the temple of "the accomplished progenitor(s)" (wenzu 文祖), he begins his rule by offering sacrifices to an entire series of cosmic deities, including the spirits of mountains and rivers.
+Having received his imperial mandate on "the first day of the first month" (zhengyue shangri 正月上日) in the temple of "the accomplished progenitor(s)" (wenzu 文祖),53 he begins his rule by offering sacrifices to an entire series of cosmic deities, including the spirits of mountains and rivers.
 This creation of, and appeal to, a cosmic pantheon in support of political rule matches the state religious system of two early emperors: the Qin First Emperor and Emperor Wu 漢武帝 (r.
-141-87 BCE) of the Han, both of whom greatly expanded the cosmic sacrifices of their time, creating a cultic system with a host of newly recognized deities that included, among others, Shun himself, who was now venerated as a natural spirit residing on Mount Jiuyi 九嶷山.43 Both the Qin First Emperor (in 211 BCE) and Emperor Wu of the Han (in the winter of 107/106 BCE) performed the wang 掌 sacrifice to him just as Shun himself had "performed the wang sacrifice to the mountains and rivers" (wang yu shan chuan 望於山川) immediately after his appointment, expressing his sovereignty over the entire realm.45
+141-87 BCE) of the Han, both of whom greatly expanded the cosmic sacrifices of their time, creating a cultic system with a host of newly recognized deities that included, among others, Shun himself, who was now venerated as a natural spirit residing on Mount